Barcelona in January (2024): Ultimate Guide on What To Do

 Plus, you’ll get to enjoy the (generally) sunny weather, which is a welcome change from the gloomy winter days in other parts of Europe.

-It also means that you’ll have no issue weather-wise doing the outdoor activities that visitors love to do in Barcelona all year round.
-This includes things like tours of all the big sights, like this half-day bike tour of Barcelona, which, despite being outside (clearly!), is easily the most popular tour I see people booking, even in winter.
+It also means that you’ll have no issue weather-wise doing the outdoor activities that visitors love to do in Barcelona all year round, including things like walking tours and strolling the beachfront (although getting in the water is likely to be a bit much).

 Another reason to visit Barcelona in January is that the city is less crowded than during the summer months.
 You’ll have more space to yourself to explore the city’s iconic landmarks and you’ll also find it easier to get a table at popular restaurants and cafes, letting you enjoy a more relaxed pace of life.

-You can also catch the Festes de Sant Antoni, a festival celebrating the patron saint of animals, and the Festes de Santa Eulalia, a celebration of the city’s patron saint.
+You can also catch the Festes de Sant Antoni, a festival celebrating the patron saint of animals, which comes with a range of activities and events.

 Best Things to Do in Barcelona in January